United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: CoThinker: Instantiating CLT in Multi-Agent Design

 \subsection{Agent Parallel Thinking}

-This module promotes a \textit{division of cognitive labor} and \textit{parallel thinking} by assigning diverse thinking styles.
-Unlike assigning pre-defined roles, which require domain-specific foresight and impose extraneous cognitive load from role adherence, \textit{CoThinker} uses an adaptive approach.
+This module addresses \textbf{intrinsic cognitive load} by promoting a \textit{division of cognitive labor}: each agent focuses its limited attention budget on a task-specific thinking dimension rather than juggling all aspects of the problem in one monolithic prompt.
+Unlike assigning pre-defined roles, which require domain-specific foresight and impose extraneous CL from role adherence, \textit{CoThinker} uses an adaptive approach.
 A Thinking Style Orchestrator generates a task-specific style $\phi_i$ for each agent $A_i$ based on a general base thinking style inventory $\psi$ \citep{sternberg1997thinking} and the task $D$:

 This yields diverse thinking styles $\{\phi_i\}_{i=1}^M$, employed in subsequent stages.
-Further details on the prompting strategy for style generation and thinking style inventory are in the Appendix (\ref{app:parallel_thinking_prompt}).
+Unlike pre-defined roles requiring complex persona maintenance (extraneous load), thinking styles \citep{sternberg1997thinking} represent preferred ways of applying capabilities, enabling division of labor with minimal overhead.
+Further details on the prompting strategy for style generation and thinking style inventory are in Appendix~\ref{app:parallel_thinking_prompt}.